Byloth/cmangos-docker/README.md

 `delay`: number of seconds

 ## Roadmap

+- [ ] Adding the details of CMaNGOS and database version that generate the `.tar.gz` backup file right inside of it.

 - [ ] Adding a GitHub Action to run an automatic Docker build on each commit, while also publishing the built Docker image.
 This will allow anyone to simply download a ready-to-use Docker image, instead of building it on their machine.